Hi there Forex Traders!

-Trading trend reversals is usually speaking only recommended for traders with at least 5 years of Forex trading experience, and sometimes 7-10+ years.
-Until then, focusing on with the trend setups is the basic premise and the reason is simple: trading with the trend is already tough enough.
-First trend trading needs to be mastered.
+Trading trend reversals are usually speaking only recommended for traders with at least 5 years of Forex trading experience, and sometimes 7-10+ years.
+Until then, focusing on with the trend setups is the basic premise and the reason is simple: trading with the trend is already tough enough. 😉 First trend trading needs to be mastered.

 Focusing on with the trend trades is NOT as easy as it might seem.
 Why?
 Many Forex traders want to be in a trade right now and right here and trade the Forex regardless whether the market is setup sufficiently for their edge to materialize.
-Missing a trade is often unbearable for trader, but chasing the market is hazardous for the equity curve and profitability.
+Missing a trade is often unbearable for a trader, but chasing the market is hazardous for the equity curve and profitability.
 Other potential reasons for that could be a lack of trust in the trend and the attractiveness of picking a top or bottom.
 However, the middle 60-80% of the trend is the real juicy part traders should be targeting.

-Trading with the trend requires a balanced dose of patience, discipline, trust and confidence.
+Trading with the trend requires a balanced dose of patience, discipline, trust, and confidence.
 Keeping one’s mindset focused on with the trend trades is already an accomplishment in itself, because most of the times it is oh-so-easy for the trader to wonder with their creativity and seek out trades that are in fact reversal trade setups.

 Watching out for reversal signals always makes sense.
 Regardless of the fact if you are with the trend trader or reversal trader, or both, watching out for reversal signs is a very important part of trading.
 Reversal traders use these signals to establish their entries.
 With-the-trend traders use these signals to exit their trades and/or refrain from trading with the trend.
 By keeping an eye on the reversal signals, the with-the-trend trader becomes a smart trend trader.